Little Doctors (Doctorcitos)

 Agreeing to a suggestion from Ricardo, Los de Chacabuco learned and arranged this tune.
 In the

 We arranged it as an instrumental tune, with no lyrics.
 Ricardo played impressive solos on the quenaTraditional Andean flute, made of reed or wood. and the melody was accompanied by the rhythmic movements of the band members, something that was an innovation in our performances.
 Other instruments in use were guitar and charangoA small Andean plucked string instrument traditionally made from an armadillo shell or wood..

 The problem with the 'Doctorcitos' tune was that there were no recordings of the version we chose at Chacabuco.
 We had to learn it completely from memory.
-It was exciting to be able to do so.
+It was exciting to be able to do so in 2015.

 Other versions of 'Doctorcitos', such as those you can find on YouTube (Festival de Oruro), have different melodies, although it is interesting to see the costumes used by the street pageants and the ridiculous attire they wear.